Definition of Inherent Risk

 Example #1

 A very broad example of inherent risk can be illustrated by highlighting the nature of the technology business.
-The technology business operates under a dynamic and everchanging environment.
+The technology business operates in a dynamic and ever-changing environment.
 The lifecycles of products developed by them always remain short.

 The IR rises if the technology business does not adapt to a dynamic environment and innovate on new products.
-Hence, each technology business has its own research and development wing, which develops new products and curb the IR.
+Hence, each technology business has its own research and development wing, developing new products and curbing IR.

 Example #2

 The Financial service business has released unaudited financial statements.
 Such financial statements may be composed of forward-looking numbers yet to be materialized.
 These forward-looking numbers may be based on bias, judgments, and estimates of the management.
-It may hide substantial information impacting users of the financial statements, which in turn results in the inherent risk.
+It may hide substantial information impacting users of the financial statements, resulting in inherent risk.

-To reduce inherent risk, the management should release broad advisory that these numbers are just approximation and should be utilized to clarify among internal stakeholders.
+To reduce inherent risk, the management should release a broad advisory that these numbers are just approximations and should be utilized to clarify among internal stakeholders.

 Example #3 – Practical Application

-In the recent US financial crisis of 2007-2008, there was the usage of collateralized debt obligations.
+In the recent US financial crisis of 2007-2008, collateralized debt obligations were used.
 Each tranche of CDO had variable quality and was repetitively repackaged to the investors.
-The financial transactions were so complex that they were difficult to comprehend for the financial experts and analysts.
+The financial transactions were so complex that they were difficult for financial experts and analysts to comprehend.
 The complexity of transactions gave rise to the IR.

 Important Points

-- The inherent risk is directly related to the volume and the complexity of transactions performed by the business.
+- The inherent risk is directly related to the volume and the complexity of business transactions.

-- If the volume and complexity achieved are adverse and high, then this can give birth to high IR.
+- If the volume and complexity are adverse and high, they can give rise to high inherent risk.

 - They are additionally prone to subjective estimates with zero groundwork.